Website Powered By CommonSpot Connects 140,000 Members

 With so much information and so many web pages, FAR also needed to ensure the website was easy for association members to navigate.
 FAR supplied members with all types of information, but finding the right information often proved difficult.
 FAR devised a new strategy that would help Association members better navigate the vast amounts of content contained in the websites’ more than 4,000 pages.
 To accomplish this goal, FAR first integrated CommonSpot with the Google search engine to improve site searchability.
 Next, FAR business users leveraged CommonSpot’s rich metadata architecture to easily tag, organize, and relate content throughout the site so that members could quickly locate the exact information they were searching for.
 Finally, FAR created a customized user interface called “My Favorites” that enabled members to bookmark frequently visited pages, and easily navigate to them in one click.
 The reaction from Association members was positive and immediate.

-FAR also implemented a new responsive web design using CommonSpot.
+FAR also implemented a new mobile web design using CommonSpot.
 The responsive design allow members to view web content via any mobile device.

 "The FAR site is an amazing tool for [the Realtor community].
 From the opening page, FAR is serving its membership with the tools that they need to be successful.
 From the menu bar to the search bar, we found everything we were looking for without having to look," said Eric Forsman.
 “Things have been going very smoothly.
 PaperThin’s help really played a big role in making the website successful.”